manuelsagra/nodepop/README.md

 To see the list of tags used in the ads.
 It just need one parameter:

 * **token** - A JWT token obtained via a POST request to `/users/authenticate` *(Required)*

-## Live version

-You can test the API and the sample app here: [https://nodepop.manuelsagra.com/](https://nodepop.manuelsagra.com).
-If the images don't load in the sample app, try to disable uBlock Origin or any other ad blocking extension you have installed in your browser.

-There's even a [promo page](http://5.56.62.240/) if you are curious!

-There's [another instance on an Amazon EC2 server](https://smnt.es) using Docker containers.